 And, after the test, our Canterbury MOT technicians will inform you of the results and advise if any work is required in the event of a fail.
 We also offer a FREE retest within 10 working days for added convenience.

-MOT pricing depends on which slot is booked as some are offered at a discounted rate.
-This is part of our new online booking system.
-You can also sign up for our FREE text reminder service so you will never forget your MOT date.
+You can sign up for our FREE text reminder service so you will never forget your MOT date.
 It’s important to ensure that your MOT is up to date and that you don’t miss your annual test.
 If you do, the consequences range from £1000 (more if you have serious faults) and your insurance would be invalid.
 So, book your Canterbury MOT before it’s too late by clicking the below button.